UtrechtUniversity/yoda-external-user-service/yoda_eus/templates/mail/README.txt

     - {{HASH_URL}} (the password reset URL, including a random hash)

 All occurrences of these variables will be replaced with their respective values.
-The names must match exactly, including the square brackets.
+The names must match exactly, including the curly brackets.